-1. What is the purpose of twisting the elastic band?
+- 1. What is the purpose of twisting the elastic band?

-2. Why does the boat move?
+The purpose of twisting the elastic band is to store energy in it. - 2.
+Why does the boat move?
 Use what you have learnt about potential energy and energy transfer to answer this question.